 Loss Ratio -- Carriers judge the profitability of the book of business written by an agency by examining the book's loss ratio.
 Although a loss ratio may be calculated using various elements, in its simplest form a loss ratio represents the dollar amount of losses paid by the carrier divided by the dollar amount of premiums written by an agency, all during a specified period of time.
 Loss ratios are expressed as a percentage.
 For example, if there are \$250,000 of losses for policies that generate \$500,000 of premiums, the loss ratio would be expressed as being 50%.
-Among other elements often included in the loss ratio calculation are "loss adjustment expense" and "reserves" assigned to claims.
+Among other elements often included in the loss ratio calculation are "loss adjustment expense" and "reserves" assigned to claim that have not been settled

-Non-Competition Covenant -- A provision in a written agreement which seeks to prevent an employee or independent contractor from competing in the same business during the term of employment, and for a limited period of time after termination of employment.
+Non-Competition Covenant -- A provision in a written agreement which seeks to prevent an employee or independent contractor from competing in the same business in a specific geographic area during the term of employment, and for a limited period of time after termination of employment.
 Certain states require that a Non-Competition Covenant be restricted to a specific geographic area.

-Non-Piracy Covenant -- A limited form of non-competition covenant which seeks to prevent an employee or independent contractor producer from soliciting or placing insurance or financial services products for customers and active prospects of the agency for a limited period of time after termination of the employee's or independent contractor's relationship with the agency.
+Non-Piracy Covenant -- A limited form of non-competition or non-solicitation covenant which seeks to prevent an employee or independent contractor producer from soliciting or placing insurance or financial services products for customers and active prospects of the agency for a limited period of time after termination of the employee's or independent contractor's relationship with the agency.

 Premiums vs. Commission -- Quite often those who are not associated with the industry but who make comments (such as those related to the press and the legal system) incorrectly refer to policy "premiums" when they should be referring to commissions.
-Premium refers to the cost that consumers pay for a policy.
-Commissions are paid by the insurance company to insurance agencies for the sale of policies.
-Commissions are appraised; premiums are not appraised.
+Premium refers to the cost that a consumer pays for a policy.
+Commissions are generally a percentage of the premiums that are paid by insurance company to insurance agencies for the sale and/or servicing of a policy.
+Commissions of an agency are appraised and valued; premiums are not.